 Locals believe that the souls of the dead come back and are all around them.
-Colorful flowers as well as religious amulets cover and adorn gravesites and family altars in the homes.
-This festival is celebrated throughout the whole country of Mexico.
+Colorful flowers as well as religious amulets cover and adorn gravesites and family altars in the homes and streets.
+Day of the Dead Mexico festival is celebrated throughout the whole country.

 Several typical fruits, sweets, and a variety of colorful flowers will mix with the smell of chocolate.
-In the evening there is a procession from Parque de Santa Lucía to the Plaza Grande and a theatrical performance on the steps of the Cathedral.
+In the evening there are processions from parks to the main plazas.
+Worth to mention are the theatrical performance on the steps of the Cathedrals and parks.
 It is a delight to visit the altars and participate in the festivities.

-According to tradition, departed children are remembered on November 1st, which is the “Day of the Little Angels” (“Día de los Angelitos”).
-Adults are remembered on November 2nd, which is called “All Saints” (“Todos los Santos”).
+According to tradition, they remember departed children on November 1st, which is the “Day of the Little Angels”.
+During November 2nd they remember the adults who have passed away, which is called “Day of all saints day“.

 Only during this holiday, locals paint candles, and use them as decorations on altars.
 Participants prepare sugar skulls with names on the foreheads which are displayed in the markets and plazas of the country.
 Visit exhibitions and celebrations in every main city and most little towns through the whole beautiful country of Mexico.

 In 2008, the United Nations Educational, Scientific and Cultural Organization UNESCO recognized the importance of the Day of the Dead Mexico.
 UNESCO added the holiday to its list of Intangible Cultural Heritage of Humanity.
 Today Mexicans from all ethnic backgrounds celebrate and enjoy the Day of the Dead Mexico.
 But at its core, the holiday is a reaffirmation of indigenous life and traditions.